Chapter 6: The Roadmap

 Looking Ahead

 Chapter 7 (The Research Question) focuses specifically on the craft of formulating strong research questions and hypotheses.
 You’ll learn to distinguish between weak and strong formulations, avoid common pitfalls (vague concepts, unmeasurable variables, circular reasoning), and translate theoretical concepts into operational definitions.
-This chapter completes Phase II by ensuring your roadmap has a precise destination.
-With the prospectus written, you’re ready to move from planning (The Architect) to execution (The Translator).
+This chapter completes Part II by ensuring your roadmap has a precise destination.
+With the prospectus written, you’re ready to move from design to ethics (Chapter 8) and then into methods.